-Selected departures available from March to September 2020
+Selected departures available in September and October 2020

 Welcome to the Land Of The Morning Calm.
 On this tour of South Korea, explore historic landmarks, lush green landscapes and learn about ancient traditions from the welcoming locals.
 In contrast, discover the bustling modern cities of Seoul and Busan, as well as embracing the culinary delicacies of the region.
 Korea has a middle latitude temperate climate with four distinct seasons; we visit during spring, early summer and autumn.